WCHS-TV

 WCHS-TV (channel 8) is a television station licensed to Charleston, West Virginia, United States, serving the Charleston–Huntington market as an affiliate of ABC and Fox.
-It is owned by Sinclair Broadcast Group, which provides certain services to Decades affiliate WVAH-TV (channel 11, also licensed to Charleston) under a local marketing agreement (LMA) with Cunningham Broadcasting.
+It is owned by Sinclair Broadcast Group, which provides certain services to WVAH-TV (channel 11, also licensed to Charleston) under a local marketing agreement (LMA) with Cunningham Broadcasting.
 However, Sinclair effectively owns WVAH-TV as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-Both stations share studios on Piedmont Road in Charleston, while WCHS-TV's transmitter is located atop Coal Mountain, south of Scott Depot, West Virginia.
+The two stations share studios on Piedmont Road in Charleston; WCHS-TV's transmitter is located atop Coal Mountain, south of Scott Depot, West Virginia.

-Along with sister station WSYX in Columbus, Ohio, WCHS-TV also doubles as a default ABC affiliate for the Parkersburg, West Virginia–Marietta, Ohio market since that area does not have an ABC station of its own.
-WCHS-TV serves the West Virginia side of the market.

 History

 WCHS-TV signed-on August 15, 1954, and was originally owned by the Tierney Company, alongside WCHS radio (580 AM).
 WCHS-TV was the second station in Charleston after WKNA-TV, which launched on UHF channel 49 as an ABC affiliate in 1953 but went dark in 1955 due to lack of viewership.
 Originally a CBS station sharing ABC with WSAZ-TV (channel 3), channel 8 became a full CBS affiliate when WHTN-TV in Huntington signed-on in 1955.
 During the late-1950s, it was also briefly affiliated with the NTA Film Network.

-In 1958, WCHS swapped affiliations with WHTN and became an ABC affiliate.
+In 1958, WCHS-TV swapped affiliations with WHTN and became an ABC affiliate.
 The WCHS stations were sold to Rollins Telecasting in 1960.
 The station reversed the swap and went back to CBS in 1962.
 For reasons that remain unknown, WCHS did not carry the CBS Evening News for several years after returning to CBS.
 On June 1, 1986, the station swapped affiliations once again with channel 13, now known as WOWK-TV.

 In 1987, Rollins Telecasting merged with Heritage Broadcasting to form Heritage Media.
 In December 1987, the station relocated from its longtime studios on Virginia Street East to their current location on Piedmont Road in Charleston.
-The company sold off WCHS-AM in 1991.
+The company sold off WCHS radio in 1991.
 Heritage sold all of its remaining broadcasting properties (four television stations, LMAs for two other television stations, and 24 radio stations) to Sinclair Broadcast Group in 1997 just as Heritage itself was being swallowed up by News Corporation (that sale being for Heritage's supermarket marketing operations, rather than for its television stations).
 None of Heritage's stations thus switched network affiliations.